An inclined sleeper is a sleep surface that is slanted (usually between 10–30 degrees) so that an infant's head and shoulders are elevated.

 They are made of soft material and many sleepers also rock, vibrate, swing or play music and noises designed to help soothe a baby to sleep.

 Despite clear medical advice that babies should sleep on a firm, flat surface, inclined sleepers are still being sold in Australia.
+And they're not the only unsafe products still available for sale.

 Why are inclined sleepers so popular?